awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 ### Remediation<a name="cis-3.4-remediation"></a>

-The steps to remediate this issue include setting up an Amazon SNS topic, a metric filter, and an alarm for the metric filter\.
+The steps to remediate this issue include setting up an Amazon SNS topic, a CloudTrail trail, a metric filter, and an alarm for the metric filter\.

+Note that the alarm checks for specific API operations by name\.
+One of these operations is `DeletePolicy`\.
+The alarm does not check that the call was issued from IAM\.
+Because of this, the alarm also is triggered when Auto Scaling calls `DeletePolicy`\.

 **To create an Amazon SNS topic**